-- 1. INSPECT the hose hose assembly before each use. - 2.
+- 1. INSPECT the hose assembly before each use. - 2.
 REPLACE the hose assembly immediately if: - a.
-The jack of the hose appears abnormal. - b.
+The jacket of the hose appears abnormal. - b.
 You have reason to believe it may be abnormal. - c.
 There is any fluid leakage. - d.
 The couplings are damaged. - e.
 The hose is damaged or kinked. - f.
-The reinforcement is visible through the jacket.

-- 3. DO NOT EXCEED the maximum recommended working pressure. - 4.
+The reinforcement is visible through the jacket. - DO NOT EXCEED the maximum recommended working pressure of the hose. - 4.
 DO NOT KINK the hose assembly. - 5.
-DO NOT BEND the hose assembly beyond its minimum bend radius - 6.
+DO NOT BEND the hose assembly beyond its minimum recommended bend radius. - 6.
 DO NOT EXPOSE to temperatures in excess of 225° Fahrenheit. - 7.
 DO NOT USE AS A STRENGTH MEMBER for pulling or lifting equipment.

-Caution: If replacing hydraulic hose, use only hose that meets or exceeds

-3,000 PSI working pressure.
+Caution: If replacing hydraulic hose, use only hose that meets or exceeds 3,000 PSI working pressure.